tzmanics/blog-posts/2018/the-latest-react-releases.md

   }
 }
 ```
-This new lifecycle should handle everything that we once used `componentWillReceiveProps` for when used with `componentDidUpdate. `getDerivedStateFromProps` is invoked after a component is instantiated and also when it receives new props.
+This new lifecycle should handle everything that we once used `componentWillReceiveProps` for when used with `componentDidUpdate`. `getDerivedStateFromProps` is invoked after a component is instantiated and also when it receives new props.
 Straight from an [article](https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html) by [Brian Vaughn](https://github.com/bvaughn),

 >”It can return an object to update `state`, or `null` to indicate that the new `props` do not require any `state` updates.”